RodrigoBLISS/punyFix/README.md

 Chrome extension to detect puny codes being used in URLs.

-I developed this simple extension after reading an article about phising attacks utilizing punyCodes as a way to fake the URL of a valid website.
+I developed this simple extension after reading an article about phishing attacks utilizing punyCodes as a way to fake the URL of a valid website.

 You can find the extension at :